Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

-In terms of economic complexity and the Economic Complexity Index, this paper represents a first attempt towards fulfilling the central thesis of the field: that it is possible to transform the unobservable notion of aggregate knowledge offered by models of endogenous growth into an observable measure of capabilities, applicable to every country and every product.
-To accomplish this, it casts these capabilities into an explicit combinatorial form via the exact same model used to characterize the Product Space; using a CES-inspired production function that arises from a natural generalization of the original Leontief production function used by Hidalgo and Hausmann, we show that the related nature of capabilities is crucial towards understanding the distribution of products a country exports, and that the set of capabilities that best explain a country's export distribution offers two capability-driven measures of economic complexity that strongly correlate with ECI and outperform it on forecasting economic growth.
-We further show that the estimates for $\rho$, a parameter controlling for the substitutability of capabilities, and $\nu$, the returns-to-scale parametere, obtained by the model for countries at different levels of development are robustly linked to measures of complexity; $\rho$ - and capability substitutability - increases with complexity after controlling for GDP per capita, population, etc., while $\nu$ exhibits an inverse-U shaped curve centered the mean of complexity.
-This provides a powerful mechanism for understanding why economic complexity robustly predicts future economic growth: while diminishing returns-to-scale will near-inevitably occur at the middle-to-high income transition, a higher economic complexity means a more flexible productive structure in which different capabilities aree fluid and easily substitutable. \\
+The key empirical finding of the paper, however, lies in its re-interpretation of the ECI through the lens of the Capability Space in Section 6.
+With Section 5 solidifying the Capability Space as a plausible model for the topology of the Product Space, Section 6 uses a CES-inspired production function that arises from a natural generalization of the original Leontief production function used by Hidalgo and Hausmann to model the export distribution of countries given a set of latent capabilities; it thus proposes that the same capability-centric view of products is applicable to countries, not as a predictive model but as an explanatory mechanism for what the ECI measures.
+Most saliently, we obtain estimates for crucial parameters in the CES production function for countries by finding the optimal set of capabilities that best explain countries' empirical export distributions.
+We find that $\rho$, the parameter controlling for the substitutability of capabilities, and $\nu$, the returns-to-scale parameter, obtained by the model for countries at different levels of development are robustly linked to measures of complexity; importantly $\rho$ increases with complexity after controlling for GDP per capita, population, etc. This provides a powerful mechanism for understanding why economic complexity robustly predicts future economic growth: while diminishing returns-to-scale will near-inevitably occur at the middle-to-high income transition, a higher economic complexity means a more flexible productive structure in which different capabilities are fluid and easily substitutable.
+Furthermore, we find that the quantity and quality of capabilities that best explain countries' empirical export distributions - encapsulated by the number of capabilities countries are endowed with (quantity) and the average complexity of the products they produce (quality) - are highly correlated with the ECI of countries, and capture similar information when used in strictly-specified OLS regressions against 20-year growth. \\

-In effect, if a set of underlying capabilities are what underpin a country's production of different products, then the Economic Complexity Index is an empirically successful proxy for the scope and extent of these capabilities - not just an empirically successful forecaster of economic growth.
-This conclusion is remarkable not only in its ability to reconcile the longstanding tension between economic complexity and the model of capabilities it claims to wield, but also in the fact that that it was reached along theoretical lines by near-concurrent work from Hidalgo and Stojkoski (Hidalgo and Stojkoski 2025). \\